 States that have specifically qualified chronic, severe, intractable or other types of pain as a qualifying medical condition for medical marijuana treatment include:

 Keep in mind that state laws are continuously being passed that may expand this list.
-You can be added to our medical marijuana for chronic pain wait list if your state has yet to qualify medical cannabis for pain.
+You can be added to our medical marijuana for pain wait list if your state has yet to qualify medical cannabis for pain.

 A condition that has not always been entirely understood by the medical community, chronic pain can be difficult to treat by conventional means.
 There used to be a time where doctors believed the excruciating condition was always a side effect of an underlying disease or injury.
 Because of this, the medical profession focused solely on pinpointing and then treating the cause of this discomfort, believing this would then correct the chronic pain condition.